List of Ways You Can Help and Encourage a Friend or Family Member Going Through Cancer Treatments.

 Take Care of Their Pets

-Pets can give so much comfort, but they can require a lot of attention and care.
+Pets can give so much comfort but require a lot of attention and care.
 If you live nearby, offer to take your friend’s dog for a walk around the block.
 Or offer to pet-sit if the person has to travel for medical treatment or spend time in the hospital.
 Boarding an animal can be expensive, so you are saving that person money and giving them peace of mind that their fur babies are safe.

 Clean Their House